dilloncooper15/DockerReact/README.md

 ### Docker ###
-To quickly launch this project, open Terminal/ Git Bash, navigate to the project directory, and run the following command: `docker-compose up -d`
+To quickly launch this project, open Terminal/ Git Bash, navigate to the project directory, and run the following command: `docker-compose -f docker-compose.dev.yml up -d`
 This will create an image, `frontend_image:0.1.0`, running in a container, `frontend_container`, on port `localhost:3000` and container's port `3000`.

 To kill the running container and remove the image, as well as, all dangling images, run the following command from within the project directory:
     `docker-compose down;docker images -a | grep "frontend_image" | awk '{print $3}' | xargs docker rmi;docker image prune -f`

+To build and run a production image, run the following command: `docker build -f prod.Dockerfile -t frontend_prod_image .;docker run -p 8080:80 --name frontend_prod_container frontend_prod_image;`.
+    **NOTE** This will build an imagine that is running on port `localhost:8080` and container's port `80`, which is the default port for `nginx`.

 ### React App ###